berserkware/waffleweb/docs/How-To-Guides/Forms.rst

 	    <button type="submit">Submit</button>
 	</form>

 Now we need to add logic to our route.
 We also need to create a folder called 'static' with a file called 'data.json'.
-For the the logic to work we need add boilerplate data to the file.
+For the the logic to work we need add some boilerplate data to the file.

 ``data.json:``